bombs-kim/insta_crawler/README.md

-# What is this project about
+# What is this project about?

 This is an web crawling project targeted to South Korean users on the Instgram.
 The most popular SNS among people is Facebook, but it not good for getting information about people's daily activities any more because it's now more of an alternative media for news.
 On the other hand, people started to use Instagram more often to share their daily lives.
 Instgram is a great source to get a glimpse of what's trending at a time point.